awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 ============================

-To submit a Spot request, you first need to determine the instance type, the Amazon Machine Image (AMI), and the maximum bid price you want to use.
+To submit a Spot request, you first need to determine the instance type, the Amazon Machine Image (AMI), and the maximum request you want to offer.
 You must also include a security group, so that you can log into the instance if you want to.
 For more information about creating security groups, see :ref:`create-security-group`.